-What Is OCR and How Does It Work in Kofax Software?
+What Is OCR and How Does It Work in Tungsten Software?

 OCR Is A Powerful Technology to Streamline How Businesses Work